 After completing this exploration stage with your range of potential training providers, you should have a clear idea of which provider is the most suitable one for your needs and your budget.
 You now need to make a final choice about which training provider is the one that you are going to use.

-Part 6: Training Company Launch
+Part 6: Launch your Training Program

 Once you have chosen a training provider, it’s important to make this decision known to your colleagues and launch the training scheme to your staff.
 It’s worth recognising at this point that your choice of training provider may not be universally accepted by all of your colleagues; for example, some may question why you didn’t go with the your existing training provider, whilst others may wonder why you didn’t go with a big name firm that is well-known in your industry.
 If you’re on the receiving end of these kinds of questions: don’t worry, remember that you’ve done calculations and engaged in negotiations with potential providers to ensure that this is indeed the best provider for your needs.
 You can even justify your choice by showing your colleagues the comprehensive needs analysis you undertook at the start of this process, the multiple proposals you have solicited, and your ROI calculations.
 As a result, your colleagues cannot fail to see the wisdom of your choice.